 In relation to recent economic trends, several groups have been affected by the financial crisis.
 For example, post-crisis incomes in the higher income group fell 7.1 per cent peak to trough and low to middle income households experienced a similar fall of 6.4 per cent.
-Due to their incomes being closely linked to their financial wealth and asset prices the top 1 per cent recorded a fall of around 30 per cent during the crisis, albeit from a very high base (approximately £250,000).
+Due to their incomes being closely linked to their financial wealth and asset prices (as well as the tax reasons explored in Section 5) the top 1 per cent recorded a fall of around 30 per cent during the crisis, albeit from a very high base (approximately £250,000).
 In contrast, the pensioner and non-working household groups recorded little change in median household income as a (direct) result of the financial crisis.
 This is because these households receive the vast majority of their income from the state, or from private saving in the case of some - particularly higher income - pensioner households.